 PROs can also be used to identify areas where care could be improved.
 For example, if many patients report low satisfaction with their care, this may indicate that something needs to change.

 Finally, PROs can be used to compare the performance of different providers.
 This information can help patients choose the best provider for their needs and help healthcare organizations identify areas where they need to make changes.

 Value-based care is a topic that is becoming increasingly important in the healthcare industry.
 As the focus shifts from

-quantity to quality, patient-reported outcomes (PROs) are becoming more and more essential.
+Quantity to quality, patient-reported outcomes (PROs) are becoming increasingly essential.
 PROs provide valuable insights into a patient's experience and help identify areas where care can be improved.
 In addition, they can help assess the value of a particular treatment or intervention.
 PROs are essential to value-based care for all these reasons.